 In addition, when women have earnings on their own, they tend to invest a bigger proportion of their money in their families and communities than men do.
 When women benefit, everyone benefits.

-In the second phase of the Global Program, we have so far reached 170,000 women from low-income communities in seven developing countries worldwide.
+In the second phase of the Global Program, we reached 170,000 women from low-income communities in seven developing countries worldwide.
 Through the program these women have been equipped with what’s needed to become successful and empowered entrepreneurs, and to further develop and grow their businesses.
 By supporting the women with further skills training and other relevant tools, they have been able to go from running businesses with low margins to start to increase their margins.
 This means they are able to support their families and even elevate whole communities out of poverty, not least by employing other local women to lift them out of poverty too.

-Another crucial aspect of the program has been involving men and boys and other local stakeholders to change gender norms.
 As women have taken on increasing responsibilities with their businesses, 72% still receive no help at all from male family members in the household.
 Not only are women now running businesses – many providing employment to other women – they continue to do all the childcare, cooking and other household chores.
+Hence, a crucial aspect of the program was to involve men and boys and other local stakeholders to change gender norms.

 As part of the program, CARE has identified five essential components for successful enterprise development among women living in low-income communities.

 - Strengthening skills